danimrangelb/proxy/README.md

 ## Installation

 To use this module from src or unstable version, you need to have deno installed.
-You can install or the CLI globally using:
+You can install or run the CLI globally using:

 ```shell
 deno install -A -n proxy https://raw.githubusercontent.com/danimrangelb/proxy/main/mod.ts